Ball-Hog or Tugboat?: Singles

 As part of the label's push behind the album, Columbia released the album as a limited-run double-vinyl LP, pressed on deep blue vinyl, and in a limited edition cardboard 12-inch by 6-inch sleeve that included both the standard CD insert as well as a second CD booklet that contained a "glossary of Pedro slang".

+Critical reception

+The Indianapolis Star noted the "message-laden anthems, schizophrenic jazz-rock and an unbearable 12-minute version of George Clinton's 'Maggot Brain'."

 Tour

 Watt assembled an all-star grouping for his initial tour for the album in early 1995, attracting a great deal of attention from the alternative music press.
 Watt was backed by Vedder on guitar and vocals, Smear on guitar, William Goldsmith on drums, and Dave Grohl alternating on guitar and drums.
 The tour also featured Vedder's band Hovercraft and the Foo Fighters on their first national tour.
 Watt's ensemble performed on The Jon Stewart Show during this tour.
 Special guests such as Carla Bozulich and Perry Farrell appeared at select shows.

 A May 1995 tour date in Chicago was recorded and later released as "Ring Spiel" Tour ’95.

 Later in the year Watt toured with a four-piece nicknamed The Crew Of The Flying Saucer with guitarist Nels Cline and two drummers, Michael Preussner and Vince Meghrouni, who served as an opening act for Primus on their 1995 US tour.